Chainlink Data Feeds

-Chainlink Data Feeds are the quickest way to connect your smart contracts to the real-world data such as asset prices, reserve balances, and L2 sequencer health.
+Chainlink Data Feeds are the quickest way to connect your smart contracts to the real-world data such as asset prices, reserve balances, NFT floor prices, and L2 sequencer health.

 Types of data feeds

 Data feeds provide many different types of data for your applications.

 Smart contracts often act in real-time on data such as prices of assets.
 This is especially true in DeFi.

 For example, Synthetix uses Data Feeds to determine prices on their derivatives platform.
 Lending and borrowing platforms like AAVE use Data Feeds to ensure the total value of the collateral.

 Data Feeds aggregate many data sources and publish them on-chain using a combination of the Decentralized Data Model and Off-Chain Reporting.

 To learn how to use Price Feeds, see the Price Feeds documentation.